 Hardware and software standards, as well as major infrastructure changes and procedures, will be developed jointly by Technology Services and the Technology Advisory Council (TAC).
 These standards and procedures are designed to provide a positive experience to the user community at the University and will guide future hardware and software purchase choices.

 To maintain compatibility and provide proper support, Technology Services should be consulted by departments when new computer systems are needed.
 This includes all types of personal computers, display monitors, printers, disk drives, memory, CD's and DVD's.
-Contact the Technology Services office at (205) 665-6512 for assistance.

 Computer software for general use can be obtained through Technology Services.
 Technology Services provides consulting services for departments wishing to purchase software for specialized use.
 It cannot be assumed that all software will work on the network or on every computer on campus.
 A Technology Services technician will install campus standard software on each computer.
 Upon departmental request, Technology Services will also assist with the installation of non-standard software.
 Departments are responsible for purchasing licenses for the software installed on their machines.
 No software can be put into use on campus without proof of a written license for that installation.
-Contact the Technology Services office at (205) 665-6512 for assistance with software licensing issues.